yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

    </ItemGroup>
    ```

-   > For _Uno Wasm Bootstrap_ to take those files automatically and load them with the application, they have to be put as embedded resources.
+   > For the Uno Wasm Bootstrapper to take those files automatically and load them with the application, they have to be put as embedded resources.
 A future version of Uno may remove this requirement.

 7. Compile & run